NanoComp/meep/doc/docs/C++_Tutorial.md

 }
 ```

-which returns the dielectric function $ε(\mathbf{x})$ which is just a 2$\times$3 rectangle of ε=12 in the upper-left corner.
+which returns the dielectric function $\varepsilon(\mathbf{x})$ which is just a 2$\times$3 rectangle of ε=12 in the upper-left corner.
 Unlike in the Scheme interface, by default the origin of the coordinate system is at the *corner* of the computational cell.

 Now that you have the basic flavor, we can proceed to some more specific examples.